-In the past, it was also called "little Bologna" for its long porticoes and in 2019 Pieve di Cento obtained the recognition of "Bandiera Arancione" (orange flag by the Italian Touring Club as a small excellent Italian village.
+In the past, it was also called "little Bologna" for its long porticoes and in 2019 Pieve di Cento obtained the recognition of "Bandiera Arancione" (orange flag by the Italian Touring Club) as a small excellent Italian village.

-The town has maintained the urban layout of the ancient Roman castrum, with the addition of a 9th century church (the "pieve"), then developed in the medieval period and the following Renaissance and Baroque periods.
+The town has maintained the urban layout of the ancient Roman castrum, with the addition of a 9th century church (the "pieve"), then it developed in the medieval period and the following Renaissance and Baroque periods.

-The Town Hall houses the ancient Notary Archive and the Zeppilli Theater, which includes a small Music Museum with testimonies from the life of the soprano Alice Zeppilli, that has been celebrated by the poet Gabriele D'Annunzio as well.
+The Town Hall houses the ancient Notary Archive and the Zeppilli Theater, which includes a small Music Museum with testimonies from the life of the soprano Alice Zeppilli, who has been celebrated by the poet Gabriele D'Annunzio as well.

 The Collegiate Church of Santa Maria Maggiore guards masterpieces by Guercino, Guido Reni, Lavinia Fontana, Scarsellino and the famous 14th-century Crucifix which is venerated as miraculous.

 The church, and above all, the Oratory of the Santissima Trinità is considered one of the best art masterpieces in the entire province of Bologna.